Kung pao sauce, just like Panda Express!

 Instructions

-- Cut the chicken into bite-sized cubes and put in a small bowl along with the marinade ingredients for at least 30 minutes.
+- Cut the chicken into bite-sized cubes and put them in a small bowl along with the marinade ingredients mix well and leave for 30 minutes - no more or the chicken will start to break down because of the alcohol in the Shaoxing wine.

-- Now mix the sauce ingredients in a small bowl and set aside.
+- Meanwhile, mix the sauce ingredients in a small bowl and set it aside.

-- Give the sauce a stir as the sugar will have gone to the bottom, then add it to the wok and stir continuously until the chicken is nicely coated.
+- Stir the sauce as the cornflour and sugar would have gone to the bottom, then add it to the wok and stir continuously until the chicken is nicely coated.

 - Throw in the spring onions and peanuts and give it all another stir.